lennartbrandin/profiling-report/main.typ

 These can be obtained directly from `gprof` or `perf report`.

-Note that due to the number of symbols, low-time functions might be hidden or entirely missing due to the statistical nature of sampling.
+Due to the number of symbols, low-time functions might be hidden or entirely missing due to the statistical nature of sampling.

 === Flame graphs
 Flame graphs can be produced using an external tool, such as Brendan Gregg's FlameGraph tool (#link("https://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html", "Description & Instructions")), which operates on an already collected profile, such as the one from `perf` or `gprof`.